xfenix/sortpy/README.md

 Usage
 --------
 * Install `pip install sortpy`
-* Import sorting algorithm `from sortpy.quick import sort` Function doesnt check the output (for the sake of speed), and have correct type annotations, that talk about available types.
+* Import sorting algorithm `from sortpy.quick import sort`.
+  Function doesnt check the output (for the sake of speed), and have correct type annotations, that talk about available types.

 Also
 --------